-The Barefoot shops in Colombo and Galle are part boutique and part bookshop, where you’ll find the finest and most stylish fabrics in town as well as an excellent selection of books by local and international authors.
+The Barefoot shops in Colombo and Galle are part boutique and part bookshop, where you’ll find the finest and most stylish handloom fabrics in town, as well as an excellent selection of books by local and international authors.
 Barefoot’s alfresco café also serves the best black pork curry in town.
 You’ll find any number of souvenirs there, but I always recommend the beautiful sarongs.
-The sarong is an incredibly comfortable garment and beats the track suit in style any day—and your kids will eventually get over seeing Dad wearing a “skirt” around the house (not presuming here that your mother-in-law ever will).
+The sarong is an incredibly comfortable garment and beats the track suit in style any day—and your kids will eventually get over seeing Dad wearing a “skirt” around the house.

 How to spend a Sunday

-Go for an early morning stroll around Galle Fort before the heat sets in.
-One of Sri Lanka’s eight UNESCO World Heritage sites, the fort was first built by the Portuguese in the sixteenth century before being extensively fortified by the Dutch in the seventeenth century.
+Go for an early-morning stroll around Galle Fort before the heat sets in.
+One of Sri Lanka’s eight UNESCO World Heritage sites, the fort was first built by the Portuguese in the 16th century before being extensively fortified by the Dutch in the 17th century.
 It’s a quiet maze of little streets and alleyways.
-We can arrange for Juliet Coombe, a resident of Galle and a travel writer, to take you on a guided walk of the area to point out all the fascinating nooks and crannies, such as the spaces in the rampart walls where, not too long ago, local families would cook their fresh fish over a wood fire.
 Around lunchtime, take a tuk-tuk to Why Beach, a small café in Thalpe, south of Galle, that gives access to a semi-private beach and rock pool.
-The owner is Italian and takes pride in serving the freshest pasta.
-You’ll need a reservation.
-In the afternoon, take another short tuk-tuk ride inland to Yatigala Temple, a quiet and little visited temple that looks out over paddy fields and hamlets.
-From here, take a stroll along a village road for 500 meters and you will find yourself at the door of Paddy Island.
-Part hotel, part café, Paddy House is a lovely spot, where you can have afternoon tea and the most delicious cake served by the owner Danielle, while looking out at the freshwater ponds built by her husband, David.
-You’ll need a reservation here, too.
-Head back to Galle for a treatment at the Aman Spa at Amangalla, and dine at the Galle Fort Hotel or the Aman itself.
+The owner is Italian and takes pride in serving the freshest pasta; you’ll need a reservation.
+In the afternoon, take another short tuk-tuk ride inland to Yatigala Temple, a quiet and little-visited temple that looks out over paddy fields and hamlets.
+Head back to Galle for a treatment at the spa at Amangalla, and dine at the Galle Fort Hotel or the Aman itself.